intodakt/computer-networks-project/CONTRIBUTION.md

 Connection Management: Handled the client handshake process, including the initial JOIN protocol and robust disconnect handling.

+History Sync: Implemented the server-side history storage and the client-side logic to receive and replay the full drawing history upon joining.

 ### Erkinov Shakhzodjon - 23013094
 Role: Protocol Designer & Network Logic